cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 In general, the name must match the final name of a hub key column in the link.
 Especially in case of recursive relation, the method of creating the key name must be taken into account.
 <br>*"[“hk_raccn_account”]" | "[“hk_rerps_artice”,”year”,”month”]"

-**max_history_depth**
+**history_depth_limit**
 (optional)
-<br> depending on the implementation this will define a maximum depth of history in the satellite.
-Recommended thresholdtypes are: max_versions, max_valid_before_age
+<br>*announced for upcoming version*
+<br> defines a maximum depth of history in the satellite in days.
+No declaration or nagative values are treated as "no limit".
+When the satellite is loaded, all rows, that are beyond the given threshhold, are deleted.

+**history_depth_criteria**
+(mandatory when history_depth_limit is set)
+<br>*announced for upcoming version*
+<br> Defines the criteria to determine the history depth
+- versions : the number of versions for every key is limited to the given threshhold.
+- enddate_days : the number of days the enddate is behind the current day

 ### "ref"  specific properties

 **is_enddated**
 (optional, default depends on model profile)
-<br>Defines, if the table will be historized by providing an enddate and using a diff hash
+<br>Defines, if the reference table will be historized by providing an enddate

+**uses_diff_hash**
+(optional, default depends on model profile)<br>
+When set to true, data change is detected by calculation of a hash value ober all relevant columns and comparison of the hash value against the latest stored satellite row for every key.

 **diff_hash_column_name**
 (mandatory)
 <br>Colum that contains the diff_hash to determine the existence of the data constellation
 <br>*"rh_country_iso_ref"*

+**history_depth_limit**
+(optional)
+<br>*announced for upcoming version*
+<br> defines a maximum depth of history in the satellite in days.
+No declaration or nagative values are treated as "no limit".
+When the satellite is loaded, all rows, that are beyond the given threshhold, are deleted.

+**history_depth_criteria**
+(mandatory when history_depth_limit is set)
+<br>*announced for upcoming version*
+<br> Defines the criteria to determine the history depth
+- versions : the number of versions for every key is limited to the given threshhold.
+- enddate_days : the number of days the enddate is behind the current day

 ## deletion_detection